-- All connection design must meet all the relevant requirements outlined in the General Notes to the Designer section. - In wood species sensitive to splitting, it may be necessary to increase the minimum geometry requirements. - 3.
+- All connection design must meet all the relevant requirements outlined in the General Notes to the Designer section. - 2.
+In wood species sensitive to splitting, it may be necessary to increase the minimum geometry requirements. - 3.
 The listed values are applicable when the CLT panel thickness is at least 10D. - 4.
-The geometry requirements for cases involving predrilling are as per CSA O86:24 Clauses 12.4.3.1, 12.4.3.2, and 12.4.3.3. - 5.
-The minimum geometry requirements outlined in this section are meant to provide sufficient end and edge distances, as well as spacings between rows and between fasteners in a row, to reduce the potential for splitting. - 6.
-Applying the minimum requirements does not prevent wood failure such as row tear-out, group tear-out, block tear-out, net tension failure, or splitting perpendicular to grain.
+The listed values are per NDS 2024 Section 12.5.1.

+- The minimum geometry requirements outlined in this section are meant to provide sufficient end and edge distances, as well as spacings between rows and between fasteners in a row, to reduce the potential for splitting. - Applying the minimum requirements does not prevent wood failure such as row tear-out, group tear-out, block tear-out, net tension failure, or splitting perpendicular to grain.